 Why Fish in the Golden Isles?
-There Are Plenty of Reasons, Starting With These Three
+There Are Plenty of Reasons, Starting With These Five

 So what does an angler have to look forward to here?
 A big part of the appeal in fishing off these islands is the variety of habitats: deep sea, surf, saltwater marshes, and inlets afford anglers the opportunity to pursue several different species of game fish ranging from monster tarpon to animated skipjacks.